-Prisoners were assigned to private cells and provided with only basics: clothing, food, water and medical care.
+Prisoners were assigned to individual cells and provided with only basics: clothing, food, water, and medical care.
 These cells are about 9 feet by 5 feet, and prisoners spent up to 20 hours a day in them.

-These cells, known as "the hole" were used to discipline inmates who broke the rules.
+The solitary confinement cells, known as "the hole," were used to discipline inmates who broke the rules.
 Each cell had two parts: a solid front door and a second door with bars that you can see inside.
-When the solid door was closed the cell became completely dark.
+When the solid door was closed, the cell became utterly dark.

-This house once had 17 rooms, and is the original home of the Alcatraz military commander.
+This house once had 17 rooms and is the original home of the Alcatraz military commander.
 When Alcatraz became a prison, James A. Johnston was the first warden to live here.
 Unfortunately, the house burned down in 1970, and these partly ruined walls are all that remains.

 The original Alcatraz Lighthouse was the first one built on the west coast.
 In 1909, this 84-foot concrete tower replaced the original, which was damaged in the 1906 earthquake.